 Some meals are included with the itinerary and you can choose to sit as a group or individually, depending on the seating at the restaurant, farm, castle, beach, BBQ pit, or wherever we happen to be.
 As you are out “getting lost” you might discover the perfect spot for a quiet dinner for two or ask your tour guide for their recommendation, they usually know the best places to enjoy a good meal and a fine bottle of wine.

-On group walking and biking tours, how often can I expect to see the motor coach or van during the day?
+On group walking tours, how often can I expect to see the motor coach or van during the day?

 The amount of motor-coach or van support on walking trips depends on the remoteness of the routes – the more remote, the less the opportunity for support.
-On biking trips the vans are always available, usually somewhere behind the rear of the pack.
 The trip leaders carry cell phones to stay in close contact with the driver and will advise you about the daily schedule during each morning’s route.

-On walking and biking tours, do I have to carry any of my own gear?
+On walking tours, do I have to carry any of my own gear?

-Your pack, or bike bags, will be fairly light; you need only carry whatever you need for that day’s outing…perhaps lunch, rain gear, extra shirt or jacket, and personal items, (camera, etc.).
-If you’re on a tour that goes from town-to-town (self-guided, some walking and biking tours), your luggage will be transported for you that day, and be waiting for you when you arrive.
+Your pack will be fairly light; you need only carry whatever you need for that day’s outing…perhaps lunch, rain gear, extra shirt or jacket, and personal items, (camera, etc.).

 What size will my group be?

-There is a wide variance on average tour size and maximum participants.
-Here are some general guidelines: Our Walking Tour groups average around 14, and never more than 18.
-Bike groups are normally around 12, with a max of 18.
-Our Via Ferrata climbing tours are full at 12.
+There is some variance on average tour size and maximum participants.
+Here are some general guidelines: Our Walking Tour groups average around 14, with a maximum of 18.
+Easy Exploring tours may have a couple more.
 Our yachting and boating adventures are limited by the cabins on the vessel, usually 12-20 people.
-African safaris normally have 12-24 adventurers, and India groups are limited to 18.
-Of course we can organize any type of private tour, for individuals or any size group.

 What if I want to have my own private group?